renode/renode-docker/README.rst

 Renode Docker image
 ===================

-This repository contains a Dockerfile for Renode.
+This repository contains a Dockerfile for Renode, available on Docker Hub as ``antmicro/renode``.

 The image is based on Ubuntu 18.04.